gkhays/NameParser/README.md

 ```

 However, I thought I could get the match in a single regular expression.
 Sure enough, I quickly found one without having to get my hands dirty with the [Online regex tester and debugger](https://regex101.com/#pcre); see "[RegEx to split camelCase or TitleCase (advanced)](http://stackoverflow.com/a/7599674/6146580)."

+## Credits & License

+* Based on the [PHP-Name-Parser](http://www.onlineaspect.com/2009/08/17/splitting-names/) by [Josh Fraser](https://github.com/joshfraser).
+* Ported to Java by Garve Hays.
+* Released under the Apache 2.0 License.